nortikin/sverchok/docs/nodes/vector/variable_lacunarity.rst

 Variable Lacunarity
 ===================

-This noise node takes a list of Vectors and outputs a list of equal length containing either Floats in the range -1.0 to 1.0.
+This node takes a list of Vectors and outputs a list of equal length containing Floats in the range -1.0 to 1.0.
 The seed value permits you to apply a different noise calculation to identical inputs.
-This nodes take two noise basis and modulate them by a factor(Distortion).
+This nodes "_returns variable lacunarity noise value, a distorted variety of noise, from noise type 1 distorted by noise type 2 at the specified position._""

 Inputs & Parameters
 -------------------